-- Mission 1: Take a Post-communism themed tour of the city and its outskirts in a vintage Škoda with a personal guide (ACCOMPLISHED);
+- Mission 1: Take a post-communism themed tour of the city and its outskirts in a vintage Škoda (ACCOMPLISHED);

 - Mission 2: Understand what led to the dissolution of former Czechoslovakia and how the two nations (Slovakia & Czechia) are divergent (ACCOMPLISHED);

 - Mission 3: Ascend the UFO Tower to soak-in views over the Danube, as well as seeking-out some of Slovakia’s brutish architecture, e.g. the Slovak Radio Building (ACCOMPLISHED);

 - Mission 4: Bring out the big guns, i.e. indulge in a spot of long-arms shooting at the range (ACCOMPLISHED);